How to install the Microsoft Windows operating system

 Note: With early versions of Windows, you cannot download a copy of Windows to install on a computer.
 You must purchase a physical copy of Windows.
 If you are installing Windows 10, you can download the Windows 10 creation tool to create a bootable disc or USB thumb drive.

-Warning: Microsoft only has Windows 10 available for download from their website.
+Warning: Microsoft has Windows 10 available for download only from their website.
 Any other site that claims to have copies of other versions of Windows should not be trusted.
 These copies of Windows are pirated software and could contain anything including spyware or malware.

 - Access the computer's BIOS setup.